update/updater-eslint/README.md

 ### [eslint](index.js#L27)

-Update the `.eslintrc.json` file in the current working directory or specified `--cwd`.
+Update the `.eslintrc.json` file in the current working directory.

 **Example**